How to Get More Activity and Engagement From Classroom Lectures

 Looking Backward, Looking Forward–Partners review the lecture and then make one or two connections to previous material explaining how these concepts fit with that knowledge.
 Students then “look forward.”
 This can be by making connections to the real world, connections to another class, predictions about what could happen next, or an explanation of how this could or does impact something else.

-Why It Works: This exercise helps students synthesize the material by concluding, creating connections beyond the material, and thinking about what questions remain.
+Why It Works: This exercise helps students to synthesize the material by drawing conclusions, creating connections beyond the material, and thinking about what questions still remain.

 Access the FREE Mid-Year Classroom Management Guide